Aurora Picornell

-Aurora Picornell or Aurora Picornell Femenies (1 October 1912 – 5 January 1937) was a Spanish political martyr.
-She was a seamstress and a workers' activist known as "La Pasionaria mallorquina" ("La Pasionaria of Majorca").
-She was a member of the Spanish Communist Party.
-In 1937, she was executed without trial by Francoist forces.
+Aurora Picornell Femenias (1 October 1912 – 5 January 1937) was a Spanish seamstress, unionist and feminist activist, member of the Communist Party of Spain (PCE).
+She earned the sobriquet of "La Pasionaria mallorquina" ("La Pasionaria of Majorca").
+In 1937, she was detained and murdered by Rebel faction forces.

 Life

-Picornell was born in Palma, Majorca in the El Molinar district on October 1, 1912.
+Picornell was born in Palma, Majorca in the El Molinar district on 1 October 1912.
 She was a seamstress and political activist.

-She is the sixth of seven brothers and sisters.
+She was the sixth of seven siblings.
 She became politically active at a young age.
 At age 14 she left school to begin working as a seamstress.

 As a pre-adolescent she was a feminist and was involved in anti-clericalism against the Roman Catholic church.

 In 1931, she organized the seamstresses' union in the Balearic Islands.
 Later she joined the Communist Party of Spain (PCE), in which she was one of the main leaders of their Balearic Federation.
 At 16 she published her first of many articles in the Communist newspaper Nuestra palabra ("Our Word").